ROY HOWAT'S DEBUSSY EDITIONS

 Errata for the DEBUSSY ŒUVRES COMPLÈTES

 Gremlins can lurk in the most carefully proofed volumes, and new sources occasionally surface.
-This list may therefore be useful for users of piano volumes in the Durand-Costallat Œuvres Complètes (not forgetting that these volumes have scores of corrections not to be found elsewhere):
+This list may therefore be useful for users of the hardbound piano volumes in the Durand-Costallat Œuvres Complètes (not forgetting that these volumes have scores of corrections not to be found elsewhere).
+The budget paperback offprints incorporate most of these corrections, and reprints are updated when possible:

 Series 1 vol. 1. Œuvres de jeunesse (early piano works up to 1892):